blazarlabs-io/tracecork/README.md

       .env.production

-Here, the development environmental variables will be used to run the app in development mode (locally) and necesary to run the staging app once deployed to vercel under our "development" github branch.
+Here, the development environmental variables will be used to run the app in development mode (locally) and necessary to run the staging app once deployed to vercel under our "development" github branch.

 ### Admin